How to apply for a mortgage

 Be honest with your mortgage adviser.
 They're not here to judge, so if there’s an outstanding debt, he or she needs to know.
 It is in your adviser’s best interests to get you the deal that's most suited to your situation, and they can look for a lender to suit your situation.

 After your mortgage application is submitted you will wait to hear whether it has been approved or not whilst going through the conveyancing and the legal process of buying the property.
 You will need to instruct a solicitor around the same time as submitting your application.
 Sometimes estate agents can help you with the process and advise when to do each part of the process.

-Your mortgage broker or adviser will let you know whether you have been approved or rejected for your mortgage and can also let you know why if it is the latter.
+Your mortgage adviser will let you know whether you have been approved or rejected for your mortgage and can also let you know why if it is the latter.
 If you are rejected the adviser may be able to look at other products for you.
-If they work solely for one lender this may be difficult as it is usually the lender than does not want to lend to you, not a specific product feature issue.
-Using a whole of market mortgage broker such as Nottingham Mortgage Services could help you secure a mortgage as they can search over 60 lenders to find the right one for you from many options.
+If they work solely for one lender this may be difficult as it is usually the lender that does not want to lend to you, not a specific product feature issue.
+Using a broker such as Mortgage Advice Bureau could help you secure a mortgage as they can search over 90 lenders to find the right one for you from many options.

 Your mortgage broker or adviser will inform you that you have been approved and the house buying process will progress.
 You will then move on with the other parts of buying a house such as conveyancing and surveys on the property whilst still being in contact with your mortgage adviser throughout the whole process.

 Mortgage Advice Bureau will search thousands of mortgages so you don't have to.
 Answer some mortgage related questions and an adviser will give you a call to discuss your options.
 Or pop into your nearest building society branch.